Junsung-Kim/DESKTOP-Android-Smartwatch-CVT/README.md

 ## Android smartwatch sensor data collection and visualization tool. - Desktop Part

-If you are looking for a tool to see the sensor values from the Android Smartwatch in graph form, I recommend using this project on the PC-side and the Wear-side project(https://github.com/Junsung-Kim/DESKTOP-Android-Smartwatch-CVT).
+If you are looking for a tool to see the sensor values from the Android Smartwatch in graph form, I recommend using this project on the PC-side and the [Wear-side project](https://github.com/Junsung-Kim/Wear-Android-Smartwatch-CVT "Wear-side project").

 Author: Jun Sung Kim (jskim.uoscs@gmail.com)